kyma-project/busola/docs/extensibility/form-widgets.md

 ### ResourceRefs

-ResourceRefs widgets render the lists of dropdowns to select the associated resources' names and namespaces.
+ResourceRefs widgets render the lists of dropdowns to select the associated resources' names and Namespaces.
 The corresponding specification object must be an array of objects `{name: 'foo', namespace: 'bar'}`.

 #### Example